- March 28 2019

 Colin is a Principal at the San Francisco Bay Area office of RDH Building Science Inc., an engineering consulting firm dedicated to building science and building enclosure engineering.
 Colin’s experience includes design of all components of the building enclosure, including walls, glazing systems, balconies and roofs in climate zones across North America.
 Colin has a broad knowledge of building construction and applies building science principles to evaluate, analyze and design durable, energy-efficient building enclosures.

 For the past 10 years, Nathan has specialized in the fabrication, assembly and installation of heavy timber and mass timber products, systems and connections.
-A red seal carpenter, he is Director of Operations for Seagate Structures, where he oversees a small administration staff that handles estimating, shop drawings, project management and production.
+A red seal carpenter, he was recently Director of Operations for Seagate Structures, where he oversaw a small administration staff that handles estimating, shop drawings, project management and production.
 Prior to joining Seagate, he spent several years with StructureCraft Builders, where he advanced to shop supervisor, and two years working at a sawmill.
 One of Nathan’s most recent projects was to oversee wood installation for Brock Commons – Tallwood House, which, at 18 stories, is currently the tallest mass timber building in the world.

 UMASS Amherst – Mount Ida Campus